chrisramfon/FastAPI-Challenges/README.md

 * You can only use a single pointer (or variable) to keep track of the current node.
 * You cannot create any new nodes or modify existing ones other than reversing their order.

+# Challenge 05

+Write a function `reverse_string(s)` that takes a string as input and returns the reversed string.
+For example, if the input is `"hello"`, the output should be `"olleh"`.